 Bolstering the organizational capacity of civil society organizations (CSOs) working with communities on family planning, maternal and child health, and social accountability issues has formed a major part of the Health Finance and Governance (HFG) project’s work in India over the past year.
 Working with the White Ribbon Alliance of India (WRAI), HFG is supporting a total of 26 CSOs — 15 from the state of Jharkhand and 11 from Rajasthan — that are all part of the WRAI network.

-In July 2017, the Health Finance and Governance Project successfully organized a five-day training workshop for the 15 CSOs in Jharkhand.
-The workshop took place in two parts: one held from July 11–12 and the other from July 19–21.
-The workshop included knowledge sharing, skill building, and practice sessions on a broad range of organizational development themes.
+HFG recently concluded five-day training workshops for the CSOs from the two states.
+The Jharkhand workshop was conducted in July in two parts: one held from July 11–12 and the other from July 19–21.
+The HFG team rigorously deliberated on the lessons and feedback from this workshop to further refine the training content and delivery mechanism.
+The five-day training workshop for the Rajasthan CSOs was held during September 4–8.
+The training included knowledge sharing, skill building, and practice sessions on a broad range of organizational development themes.
 The training program, content, and resources were designed based on the CSOs’ capacity gaps and needs, which had been ascertained earlier through an organizational capacity assessment exercise.
 The training content as well as the resource kit material was bilingual, produced and delivered in both English and Hindi.

-Senior functionaries from each CSO, including its program head, chairperson/secretary, and finance department head, attended the training workshop, with a total of 45 participants in attendance.
-The major areas covered included leadership, financial management, human resource management, strategic planning, fundraising, and communications.
-The interactive training involved regular group practice sessions, which allowed participants to share their experiences and discuss how lessons learned from the training could be applied at their organizations.
+Senior functionaries from each CSO, including its program head, chairperson/secretary, and finance department head, attended the training.
+The total number of training participants from the two states stood at 81 — 45 from Jharkhand and 36 from Rajasthan.
+The major areas covered by the training included leadership, financial management, human resource management, strategic planning, fundraising, and communications.
+The interactive training format involved regular group practice sessions, which allowed participants to share their experiences and discuss how lessons learned from the training could be applied at their organizations.

-The workshop ended with each participating CSO formulating an action plan on the corrective activities it planned to implement within the next month.
-The potential on-the-ground impact of HFG’s capacity building support is huge, given the large reach of many of the supported CSOs; for example, Ekjut, one of the participating CSOs, has a pan-state reach, covering a population of about 33 million.
+The training workshop ended with each participating CSO formulating an action plan on the corrective activities it planned to implement in the short term.
+The potential on-the-ground impact of HFG’s capacity building support is huge, given the large reach of many of the supported CSOs; for example, Ekjut, one of the participating CSOs from Jharkhand, has a pan-state reach, covering a population of about 33 million.

 HFG India interviewed Sanjay Kumar Paul, the Jharkhand state head for WRAI, to discuss the role of CSOs, their challenges, and the likely impact of HFG’s capacity building support.